 Bob Marley Week takes place in Kingston during the first week of February with a line-up of concerts, lectures, karaoke contests, a fashion show, exhibitions and other events related to Marley.
 On February 6 (Marley’s birthday) visitors get free admission to the legendary musician’s former home and studio – now the Bob Marley Museum – in Hope Road.
 Apart from the museum in Kingston, another smaller museum in Ocho Rios (where he was born) is usually busy at this time.

 Other Reggae Month celebrations run on Tuesdays, Wednesday,s and Saturdays all the way through February.
 There’s the Dennis Brown Birthday Bash, Reggae Wednesdays, the Reggae Icons Concert and the Reggae Honor Awards – to name just a few.

 Top Villas offers a fantastic choice of vacation homes in all of these destinations and more.
 Book with us and not only will you get luxury accommodation at great prices, you’ll also benefit from amazing round-the-clock customer service plus access to a wide range of travel extras such as car hire, airport transfers or help with arranging a special experience.

 Follow our simple online booking process and you can secure your dream vacation home instantly without any phone calls or fuss.
 It’s easy to check availability, get a quote and book instantly online.
 Alternatively, submit an enquiry and we’ll get straight back to you.

 However you choose to book, we offer complete payment protection and full support.
-We’re top rated by thousands of travelers on the world’s most popular review sites and also members of ABTA and ASTA.
+We’re top rated by thousands of travelers on the world’s most popular review sites and are also members of ASTA.